FelipeNios/UBSChallenge/README.md

 # Felipe Nunez Challenge
-This is a repository that contains the wheather forecast challenge.
+This is a repository that contains the weather forecast challenge.

 ### Requirements
 * Build a native iOS app.